svenssonjoel/HACKSTUGAN/rust/ex1/README.md

-# Rust : Variables, functions and the build system
+# Rust : Variables, types and the build system

 ## Create packages using 'cargo'